appium/ruby_console/osx.md

 #### Steps to install

-Install `Xcode` 4.6.3 or better from the Mac App Store.
+Install `Xcode` 4.6.3 (iOS 6) or 5.0.0 (iOS 7).

+- Xcode 5.0.0 shouldn't be used for iOS 6 as it's flaky.
+- Xcode 5.0.1 is broken.
+- Xcode 4.6.3 doesn't support iOS 7.

 After that, install the command line build tools (Xcode -> Preferences -> Downloads).

 If you're testing iOS 6, then install `Xcode 4.6.3` from [Apple](https://developer.apple.com/downloads/index.action).
 For iOS 7+ make sure to use Xcode 5.